Jer1s/taskcomm-api-app/README.md

 ## Project Structure

+- config/: This folder is for storing configuration files
 - migrations/: This folder is for managing database schema changes.
 - models/: This folder is for defining sequelize models.
 - seeders/: This folder is for managing seed data for database initialization.